Skip to main content

 • find you a place to live if you're already homeless

-The council will usually try to help you stay in your home if it is safe and you can afford it.
+The council usually tries to help you stay in your home if it is safe and you can afford it.

 They must help you find somewhere else if you cannot stay or you're already homeless.